lhelms2/howto_rtd/docs/source/maintain.rst

       :alt: GitHub edit button
       :width: 700

 2. Make the changes.
-Using the preview function in GitHub can help you identify most RST syntax issues prior to committing the changes.
+Using the preview function in GitHub can help you identify most reST syntax issues prior to committing the changes.

    .. image:: images/preview-button.png
       :alt: GitHub preview button